 Bank policies and monetary conditions

-According to multiple recent rate sources, typical FD returns currently range from ~2.8% to 5%+ per annum for individual Nepali investors, with some institutions offering higher on longer terms or special schemes.
+According to our sources like NRB and other banks, average FD returns currently range from ~2.8% to 5%+ per annum for individual Nepali investors, with some institutions offering higher returns on longer terms or special schemes.

-Why are fixed deposits more applicable?
+Why are fd more applicable?

-Fixed Returns: FD returns are guaranteed, and there would be predictable growth.
+Fixed Returns: FD returns are mostly positive, and there would be predictable growth.

 Regulated and safe -All the financial institutions operate under the watchful eye of Nepal Rastra Bank

-Flexible Tenures – Range of between 3 months to several years.
+Flexible Tenures – Range of between 3 months and several years.

 Extra Rates Special schemes.
 There are special schemes in which the senior citizens and remittance accounts receive extra interest.